Skip to Main Content

 Do you qualify?

 Credit Direct doesn’t specify eligibility criteria on its website or by phone, aside from being a U.S. citizen or permanent resident and living in a state it serves.
-However, it does indicate that borrowers with all ranges of credit scores are welcome to apply, and you could get approved if your score is between 500 and 600.
+However, it does indicate that borrowers with all ranges of credit scores are welcome to apply, and it evaluates more than just credit score when evaluating applications.
 You should also have a steady, verifiable source of income that allows you to make timely monthly payments.

 Credit Direct versus LightStream

 A comparable unsecured loan option, LightStream offers drivers the ability to finance a new or used vehicle, refinance or buy out their leased car.
 LightStream has a much larger state footprint than Credit Direct.
-LightStream also boasts a much higher maximum loan amount of $100,000, perfect for those looking to purchase a vehicle that costs more than Credit Direct’s $40,000 max.
+LightStream also has a much higher maximum loan amount of $100,000 — perfect for those looking to purchase a vehicle that costs more than Credit Direct’s $40,000 max.

 Credit Direct versus Regions Bank

 Regions Bank offers similar regional coverage to Credit Direct, primarily serving the southern United States.
 Though the bank-backed lender does not disclose its credit requirements, it tends to serve those with good to excellent credit.
-It, like LightStream, boasts a much larger range of funding, up to $100,000.
+It, like LightStream, offers a much larger range of funding, up to $100,000.
 Regions is especially a good option for those that have a previous relationship with the Alabama-based bank.
-Check out our Credit Direct vs. Regions Bank breakdown for more details.

 What we like and what we don’t like